danprince/danthedev.com/2023-03-18-why-are-you-still-here-mr-module.md

 I use a `closeSharedWorker` function that calls `worker.terminate()`.

 This implementation isn't particularly generic.
-It imports a module and calls an export called `call`[^naming-things].
+It imports a module and calls an export called `call`.
 In my blog's codebase, this worker does specific things to render a component to a string of HTML.
 However, we can make these workers more generic if needs be.

 In the same way that we pass the path to the module we want to import,